rebeccaalpert/tinyapp/README.md

 * React Native's documentation is great (except for states).
 * React Native uses Javascript, but it's weird, and styles are similar to CSS but just different enough to trip you up on syntax.
 * I'm out of practice with Javascript.
+* It's hard to share data between components in React Native, which I only learned after I spent a ton of time working on this thing, which requires sharing data between components.